 - Cover them with a bit of dirt.

 Keep the soil moist all the time.
-In about week and a half to two weeks you will start to see buds growing.
-If you want to grow your tomatoes in your backyard then you’ll need to transfer of the strongest buds in the ground.
+In about a week and a half to two weeks you will start to see buds growing.
+If you want to grow your tomatoes in your backyard then you’ll need to transfer the strongest buds in the ground.

-Tomatoes and Diseases
+Tomatoes and diseases

 Just like any plant tomatoes can succumb to diseases.
 There are ways to protect them and still have healthy fruits.
 Tomatoes rot easily.
 This is a big problem for them.
 Typically rotting at the bottom this is called a Blossom End Rot.
-Gardeners don’t exactly know what causes it, but people believe to be from insufficient calcium in the soil.
+Gardeners don’t exactly know what causes it, but people believe it to be from insufficient calcium in the soil.

 Other things that may cause Blossom End Rot is too much salt in the soil, pH that is far off from 6.5 (both higher and lower) and too much nitrogen in the soil.
 If any of the fruits from your plant starts to show these problems you should remove them immediately!
 There is no way to save rotting fruit.
 Make sure to clean your plant from all rotting fruits.